 When Best Laid Plans Go Astray

-The first Keisei Skyliner tickets we booked from Narita to Ueno included a 72 hour Tokyo subway pass.
+Tokyo was supposed to be the first stop on our 10 days in Japan.
+We planned to spend three days enjoying all the spectacular food in Tokyo before heading to Osaka so we pre-booked our Keisei Skyliner tickets from Narita to Ueno which included a 72 hour Tokyo subway pass.
 Sadly we didn’t get to use those tickets given our Jetstar flight from the Gold Coast to Tokyo was cancelled.
 I’ve had flights cancelled before, but never half way through boarding when we were already settled in our seats.
 We were 1000 kilometres from home and the quickest way to get to Japan was via Cairns to Osaka the next day.
 Jetstar bused us to Brisbane for a 9.40pm flight to Cairns.
 It was 1am before we walked into our room at the Colonial Club Resort in Cairns.
 Did I mention we left home at 4am that morning?
 I made good use of the long wait at Brisbane Airport and canceled all our accommodation.
 Cancelling our hotels in Osaka and Hiroshima was easy given check in was a few days away.
 Cancelling our Tokyo hotel was a little trickier given it was 5pm Tokyo time on the day we were scheduled to check in.
 I couldn’t complete the cancellation online so I called Agoda.
 I cannot speak highly enough about their customer service.
 Not only did they refund every cent we had paid, but they processed the refund in Agoda cash so that I could use the funds immediately for new bookings without having to wait for a refund to be processed to my credit card.
 Agoda sure made my very shitty day a whole lot brighter.
 While I was on a roll, I booked three nights at the Bespoke Hotel Shinsaibashi in Osaka using my newly acquired Agoda Cash and two tickets on the Nankai Line Airport Express from KIX to Namba.
 I didn’t cancel our Keisei Skyliner tickets at this point because I hoped they would allow us to simply use the ticket in reverse.
 Deciding where to stay in Tokyo is tricky as this is one huge city!
-When I rebooked our Tokyp accommodation I chose the Hotel Wing International Select Ueno-Okachimachi Hotel which was just a five minute walk from Keisei Ueno Station.
+When I re-booked I chose the Hotel Wing International Select Ueno-Okachimachi Hotel which was just a five minute walk from Keisei Ueno Station.
+It was the perfect base for our Tokyo itinerary.
 As soon as we checked in we popped in to see what our options were with our existing voucher.
 Sadly the Ueno office could not exchange our voucher as only the offices at Narita are able to issue the subway tickets which were included in our voucher.
 I refused to let the set back dampen my spirit and we got on with the rest of our day.
 When we returned to our hotel that night, I fired up the laptop, booked new Keisei Skyliner tickets from Ueno to Narita Airport through Klook and emailed Klook support to cancel the original tickets.
 Once again I was blown away with the service provided by Klook.
 I simply had to provide proof that my original flight was cancelled and I had the funds back on my credit card in less than a week.

 How Fast Is The Keisei Skyliner?